-If additional information or services relating to any of Basis Technologies product sets is required, you can contact us via the above Support Portal link or alternatively by contacting your assigned Basis Technologies Account Director.
+If additional information or services relating to any of Basis Technologies product sets is required, you can contact us via the support portal link here, or alternatively by contacting your assigned Basis Technologies Account Director.

-9.3.
+10.3.
 Updating ActiveControl License Keys